 - Field conditional actions

-Select which study version or other form types, followed by the export button for the type of details needed:
+Select which study version or other form types, followed by the export button for the type of details needed as shown below.

 The exported file name will contain the date exported and the study name.

 Normally the options above are the best for a detailed layout of form content.
 Other times, a summarized version is sufficient for quick review.
 If you have a form open, you can create a summarized data dictionary for that form, focusing only on the field conditional actions and primary field components.
-Use the quick link, Data Dictionary, found above the form workspace shown here:
+Use the quick link, Data Dictionary found above the form workspace shown below.

-You can also get a summary of the entire summarized dictionary for all forms with the link, Summarized Data Dictionary, as shown below:
+You can also get a summary of the entire data dictionary for all forms:

 Importing and exporting is done from the Forms Manager table (web browser only) shown in the example below.